‘Legends Of Tomorrow’: Where Will The CW’s Intrepid Band Of Superhero Time Travelers Go In Season 3?

 But of course, there was no way they were going to keep using the same big bad into the third season.
 Who the new adversary will be isn’t quite clear.
 In fact, it’s not even clear that there will be a “big bad” per se in the upcoming season of Legends of Tomorrow.

-Looking at the final scene in which the WaveRider crashed into a version of 2017’s Los Angeles, it’s easy to see that all that tampering that the crew did while trying to stop the season 2 villains really screwed things up.
-So it may be that the challenge of season 3 will be fixing all the damage they caused in season 2.
+Looking at the final scene in which the WaveRider crashed into a version of 2017’s Los Angeles, it’s easy to see that all that tampering that the crew did while trying to stop the Season 2 villains really screwed things up.
+So it may be that the challenge of Season 3 will be fixing all the damage they caused in Season 2.

 Or maybe not.
 Whether that’s it depends on exactly what’s happened.
 Obviously, present-day Los Angeles doesn’t look anything like what we saw in the rather mediocre CGI rendering of the city in the final episode.
 Certainly, there are no dinosaurs running around the real Los Angeles.
 At least not yet.